-• Other methods of supporting our academic mission
+9. Other methods of supporting our academic mission:

 Businesses may contribute to Fredonia's academic mission in other ways that enhance the learning community.
 They may, for example, provide support for the creative and performing arts, sponsor activities that enhance quality of life on campus and in the community, and support programs in local schools and service agencies.

-5) Provide a description of how participation by these types of businesses in the START-UP NY Program will generate positive community and economic benefits:
+5) Provide a description of how participation by these types of businesses in the START-UP NY Program will generate positive Community and Economic Benefits:

 Chautauqua County, which includes the Village of Fredonia and the city of Dunkirk, NY, has been ravaged by job loss, out migration, and extensive, long-term poverty.
 The Dunkirk School District has the highest poverty rate in the county, the fifth highest in western NYS, and was recently ranked 420 out of 429 public school districts in all of Upstate New York by Business First for its academic performance.
-The 2010 Census cited a 4.9 percent decline in the overall population of Chautauqua County from 2000, with the 25 - 34 year age group showing a 33.1 percent decrease, resulting in the median age increase from 34.3 years in 1990 to 40.9 years in 2010.
-According to the Chautauqua County Department of Planning an Economic Development the decline in younger populations "could lead to difficulties in attracting or a decline in the future area workforce.
+The 2010 Census cited a 4.9 percent decline in the overall population of Chautaugua County from 2000, with the 25 - 34 year age group showing a 33.1 percent decrease, resulting in the median age increase from 34.3 years in 1990 to 40.9 years in 2010.
+According to the Chautaugua County Department of Planning an Economic Development the decline in younger populations "could lead to difficulties in attracting or a decline in the future area workforce.
 This, in turn, could make the attraction and retention of businesses more difficult.
 Further declines in the 'preschool' and 'school age' age groups may urge education officials to seriously consider merging schools.
 Having seen a decline in the young population of Chautauqua County already, some concerns may be raised about the county's ability to retain and attract young persons to live and work here."
+According to data cited by the county IDA, Chautaugua County lost 1,871 jobs between 2011-2014.
+Approximately 425 jobs were lost as a result of the closing of the Carriage House (Conagra) food plant.

 The StartUp program represents a significant opportunity to attract businesses that can help reverse the decades-long economic decline in Northern Chautauqua County.
-We anticipate the following community benefits from the program: increased employment opportunities, increased opportunities for experiential learning for students, diversification of the local economy, environmental sustainability, increased entrepreneurship opportunities, positive, non-competitive, synergistic links to existing businesses, positive impact on the local economy.
-Similar to the evaluation of a prospect company's fit with Fredonia's mission, the StartUp committee will evaluate overall community impact.
-That is, lead reviewers will provide an overall rating of community impact (1-low- 5-high) based on their assessment of community benefits.
-Following committee deliberation, a consensus rating, and description of contribution to the community, will be included in our report to the president.
+We anticipate the following community benefits from the types of businesses that we are targeting for the program: increased employment opportunities, increased opportunities for experiential learning for students, diversification of the local economy, environmental sustainability, increased entrepreneurship opportunities, positive, non-competitive, synergistic links to existing businesses, positive impact on the local economy.

-• Increased employment opportunities:
+1. Increased employment opportunities:

 According to the US Bureau of Labor Statistics and the NYS Department of Labor, Chautauqua County experienced an 8.3% decline in total jobs between 2000 and 2010, with a 32% decline in the manufacturing sector during the same period.
-The bleak employment prospects was recently underscored by the announcement that Conagra (Carriage House) is closing their food processing operations in the Dunkirk-Fredonia area with a resultant loss of over 400 jobs.
+The bleak employment prospects was recently underscored by the announcement that Conagra (Carriage House) closed their food processing operations in the Dunkirk-Fredonia area with a resultant loss of over 400 jobs.
 Overall, an average of 64,200 individuals was employed in Chautauqua County in 2000, and that number has declined to 56,800 in 2013.